razorsyntax/HAL9000/README.md

 ####Training Demo Here: http://nodepirate-razorium.rhcloud.com

-####This network works for a multple layers with of identical size.
+####This network works for multiple layers of identical size.
 Check the Index.html for a testing sample.

 ####At the moment, the code needs refactoring to simplify tasks, abstract redundant functions, and organization of the back propagation function into discrete reusable chunks.